UIUC-ECE374B/su25/_policies/grading.md

     - I will use a flat curve to make all the exam averages to be **approximately** 70 points.
 Thus it should be beneficial to drop one exam over another.
     - There will be no conflicts.
 The drop policy is specifically for individuals that need a bit of a break for whatever reason (illness, duty, etc.).
     - I don't want to be the arbiter of what is and isn't a valid reason to miss your work (and neither should students have to plead and hope for mercy from professors).
 That is why I constructed this policy that is merciful but will apply it strictly.
 If you have a serious issue that cause you to miss two or more midterms, you need to contact your department's advising office and/or the [emergency dean](/policies/stressed).
-    - I firmly believe that a exam grade distribution with a mean of 50 is best because it allows me to maximize the standard deviation on both ends.
+    - I firmly believe that an exam grade distribution with a mean of 50 is best because it allows me to maximize the standard deviation on both ends.
 This is important to me since tests with a large uniform distribution allow test takers to make a few mistakes without it altering their final grade too much.
     - The above being said, I have made an effort to increase the average of my exams to ~70 to be more in-line with typical American standards.
-I'm doing this simply because there is a minority of students that vehemently believe all tests should have a average of at least 70 and don't even pay attention to standard deviation.
+I'm doing this simply because there is a minority of students that vehemently believe all tests should have an average of at least 70 and don't even pay attention to standard deviation.
 They are wrong, and in the past two semesters where the exam averages were higher, final grade cutoffs were significantly smaller which meant a lot of people missed a letter grade because of a missed exam problem.
 That sucks.
-But this minority of students that committed to this idea of high averages is aggressively vocal (especially online) and it impacts my future career prospects when all the comments about me people could find are negative.
+But this minority of students that committed to this idea of high averages is aggressively vocal (especially online) and those that understand the policy and its benefits don't speak up.
+I'm not here to be a martyr so if you do agree with me about the larger distribution, please speak up.
+Email the department admins, contact your student organizations, etc. But I have fought long and hard to change this course for (in my opinion) the better and have been thoroughly shut down.
+I can't do it anymore.

 #### Final grade calculation